Skip to content

 Overall Architecture

-EWC-DR follows the standard EWC learning pipeline: after training on task \(t-1\), a parameter importance matrix \(\Omega^{t-1}\) is computed from the training data, and a regularization loss \(\mathcal{L}_{reg} = \frac{\lambda}{2} \sum_i \Omega_i^{t-1}(\theta_i^{t-1} - \theta_i^t)^2\) is added when learning new task \(t\).
-The contribution of this paper lies solely in how \(\Omega\) is computed.
+EWC-DR follows the standard EWC learning workflow: after training task \(t-1\), the parameter importance matrix \(\Omega^{t-1}\) is calculated using training data.
+When learning new task \(t\), a regularization loss is added: \(\mathcal{L}_{reg} = \frac{\lambda}{2} \sum_i \Omega_i^{t-1}(\theta_i^{t-1} - \theta_i^t)^2\).
+The improvement in this paper lies solely in how to calculate \(\Omega\).

 Key Designs